alexanch/parshakova.github.io/projects.md

 <a href="https://github.com/parshakova/AngryBirds_RL">[Code]</a>
 </p>

-‘Angry Birds’ is a game with a continuous action and state space.
+"Angry Birds" is a game with a continuous action and state space.
 The policy gradient methods proved their effectiveness in a number of various domains.
 However, for a stochastic policy, the variance of a gradient estimate goes to infinity as policy becomes more and more deterministic.
-Therefore we develop a sequential decision-making agent for solving ‘Angry Birds’ using Deep Deterministic Policy Gradient (DDPG) with Attention-based Long Short-Term Memory (LSTM) for state encoding.
+Therefore, we develop a sequential decision-making agent for solving ‘Angry Birds’ using Deep Deterministic Policy Gradient (DDPG) with Attention-based Long Short-Term Memory (LSTM) for state encoding.
 In other words, we explore a model with a deterministic policy using an actor-critic algorithm for learning off policy with a stochastic behavior policy.

 <br />